-Either way, steamship lines will have two options, pay a premium for distillate, or adopt the use of exhaust cleaning systems, also known as scrubbers, to continue burning high-sulphur fuels and remain within sulphur fuel emission guidelines.
+Either way, steamship lines will have two options, pay a premium for distillate, or adopt the use of exhaust cleaning systems, also known as scrubbers, to continue burning high-sulfur fuels and remain within sulfur fuel emission guidelines.
 But scrubbers are expensive, costing anywhere from $5-10 million per vessel with a return on investment of 20%-50%.
 With 70 percent of ships currently running on HFO, the demand for gasoline will skyrocket, making scrubber investments potentially cheaper in the long-run.

 There are less than 18 months until the big switch and only time will tell if carriers can find profits for sustainability without disgruntling shippers.